Quasisymmetric embeddings of slit Sierpi\'nski carpets: Embeddings of Slit Carpets

 Next, for a slit of length $l$ consider the mapping

 Clearly $g(s)$ is a homeomorphism and is an isometry when $\mathscr{P}(l)$ is equipped with the quotient metric and $s$ with the restriction of the metric in $\S$.

-Given a slit carpet $\S$ we define the double $D\S$ of $\S$ by taking two copies of $\S$ and identifying them along the outer square, i.e. denoting by $\S_1$ and $\S_2$ the two copies of $\S$ we have
+Given a slit carpet $\S$ we define the double $D\S$ of $\S$ by taking two copies of $\S$ and identifying them along the outer square, i.e., denoting by $\S_1$ and $\S_2$ the two copies of $\S$ we have

-where $p_1\in\S_1$ is equivalent to $p_2\in\S_2$ if they project to the same point on $\partial{\mathbb{U}}$.
-From Whyburn's theorem it follows that as a topological space $D\S$ is homeomorphic to the Sirepi\'nski carpet.
-Moreover, the path metric $d_{\S}$ naturally induces a metric on $D\S$, which we will denote by $d_{D\S}$.
+where $p_1\in\S_1$ is equivalent to $p_2\in\S_2$ if they correspond to the same point on $\partial{\mathbb{U}}$.
+It follows from Whyburn's theorem that as a topological space $D\S$ is homeomorphic to the Sierpi\'nski carpet.
+Moreover, the path metric $d_{\S}$ naturally induces a quotient metric on $D\S$, which we will denote by $d_{D\S}$.